 2 Who are we?

 2.1 We are: Joseph Rowntree Foundation, a company limited by guarantee (12132713) and a registered charity (Scotland: SC049712; England and Wales: 1184957).
-Joseph Rowntree Housing Trust, a charitable housing association registered under the Co-operative and Community Benefit Societies Act 2014 (82009) and a registered Social Landlord with the Homes and Communities Agency (registered number L0057) of The Homestead, Water End, Clifton, York, YO30 6WP.
+Joseph Rowntree Housing Trust, a charitable housing association registered under the Co-operative and Community Benefit Societies Act 2014 (82009) and a registered Social Landlord with the Homes and Communities Agency (L0057).
+Both of The Homestead, Water End, Clifton, York, YO30 6WP.

 2.2 The Foundation is a "data controller".
 This means that we are responsible for deciding how we hold and use personal information about you.